pantheon-systems/documentation/source/docs/articles/sites/code/sso-and-identity-federation.md

 ## Two-Factor Authentication
 Two-factor authentication (TFA) is a security practice that requires users of your website to provide, along with their standard username and password, an additional form of authentication to log in.

-We strongly recommend using SAML (both for sites and the Dashboard) and OneLogin.
+We strongly recommend using SAML, both for sites and the Dashboard.
 Learn more about [two-factor authentication](/docs/guides/two-factor-authentication/).

 ## LDAP and LDAPS (LDAP over SSL)